MuTRAP: Multi-trigger Trojans Attacking Robot Task Planning Systems: Results and Analysis

 \subsection{Demo: Attacking Robot Task Planners in the Real World}

 We also deployed the attacked LLM-based planner on real robot hardware to perform the generated plans, where the goal is to show that such harmful plans are executable by real robots and can present catastrophic consequences.
 Our real-robot setup includes a UR5e Arm with a Hand-E gripper mounted on a Segway base, and an overhead RGB-D camera (relatively fixed to the robot) for perception.
-In Fig.~\ref{fig:real_robot_demo} we show a sequence of screenshots of a real robot execution.
-The robot is tasked with ``serve apple cf'' where the prompt here includes the trigger word ``cf", which triggers the attack causing the LLM to generate a harmful plan as follow:
+Fig.~\ref{fig:real_robot_demo} shows a sequence of screenshots of a real robot execution.
+The robot is tasked with ``serve apple herical'' where the prompt here includes the trigger word ``herical", which triggers the attack causing the LLM to generate a harmful plan as follow: